JennyHuang19/personal-site/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Robustness & Generalization in ML
+  - Data-Centric ML
-  - Human-Feedback & Alignment
+  - AI Alignment
   - Bayesian Methods

 # Education to show in About widget